noswear94/sqltodax/README.md

-# sqltopowerbi
+# sqltodax
-A tool to convert SQL queries to Power BI
+A tool to convert SQL queries to Power BI DAX